maarxx/MeditateAsWorkType/README.md

 # Incompatibilities

-"There's an option in Common Sense called "Pawns will only meditate as much as they need" which conflicts with this mod.
-For anyone having issues who happens to have that mod, just disable the bottom option in the top category of Common Sense." -- Jiopaba
+There's an option in Common Sense called "Pawns will only meditate as much as they need" which conflicts with this mod.
+For anyone having issues who happens to have that mod, just disable the bottom option in the top category of Common Sense. -- Jiopaba (Thanks!)